Calderwood, East Kilbride

 Calderwood is a neighbourhood of the Scottish new town of East Kilbride, in South Lanarkshire.
-It lies on its north-east edge and is one of the largest areas of the town.
+It lies in its north-eastern area and is one of the largest areas of the town.

 Location

-Calderwood is the second oldest planned neighbourhood in East Kilbride, built about 1950, shortly after The Murray.
+Calderwood is the second-oldest planned neighbourhood in East Kilbride new town, commencing in the early 1950s, shortly after the commencement of The Murray.
 Most initial residents moved in from condemned housing in Glasgow.
 It is the town's largest residential area, forming most of the East Kilbride East multi-member electoral ward, which had a recorded overall population of 14,308 in 2019; the remainder of the neighbourhood (west of Calderwood Road, east of the Kingsway dual carriageway bypass, including Maxwellton) is in the East Kilbride Central North ward.
-The one directly neighbouring area is St Leonards to the south.
-Calderwood is divided from the East Mains and Village areas to the west by the bypass – there are no direct road-traffic links, only two underpasses beneath the road and a footbridge over it.
+The one directly neighbouring residential area is St Leonards neighbourhood to the south.
+Calderwood is divided from the East Mains and Village areas to the west by the Kingsway bypass – there are no direct road-traffic links from this, only two underpasses beneath the road and a footbridge over it.